solid-contrib/conformance-test-harness/README.md

 There is a sample of this file in the `config/config.ttl` folder and this will be used unless you override this location as shown below.

 This system needs user credentials for authentication, but these should not be kept in the file itself.
-There is a reference to an external JSON file which can be shared between multliple servers and has the following format:
+There is a reference to an external JSON file which can be shared between multiple servers and has the following format:
 ```json5
 {
   "webID":"https://pod-compat.inrupt.com/solid-test-suite-alice/profile/card#me",